Tigers vs. Cardinals Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Paul Goldschmidt, Javier Baez and others in the St. Louis Cardinals-Detroit Tigers matchup at Busch Stadium on Friday at 8:15 PM ET.
+Player prop bet options for Paul Goldschmidt, Javier Baez and others are listed when the St. Louis Cardinals host the Detroit Tigers at Busch Stadium on Saturday at 2:15 PM ET.

 Bet on this matchup or its props with DraftKings!